-China is far ahead of the rest of the world in terms of trade and investment in Africa but China’s relationship with other countries could also have an impact on Africa businesses.
-Pertinent among these, is the trade war between the USA and China.
-There is a truce as at date of going to press but it is uncertain whether this truce will last.
+China is far ahead of the rest of the world in terms of trade and investment in Africa but China’s relationship with other countries could also have an impact on African businesses.
+Pertinent among these is the trade war between the USA and China.
+There is a truce as of the date of going to press but it is uncertain whether this truce will last.
 What will be the effect of a full-blown USA-China trade war on business in Africa?

 Brexit and Events in Europe

 The potential of Brexit happening is another example of a global event to watch.
 Beyond the talk about Brexit and what will happen to the UK economy, businesses in Africa need to look at the Africa impact of Brexit.
 This is because the UK is a major trading partner of many African countries, especially Anglophone Africa.
 In addition, the UK through DFID supports a number of development programs in Africa.
 The exit of the UK from the EU is also expected to adversely affect the EU as a trading block.
 Africa businesses must therefore anticipate diverse scenarios of UK-African trade as well as Africa-EU trade in a post-Brexit era.
 More so, if the UK’s GDP suffers a dip in the post-Brexit era as has been predicted, the impact in Africa will be felt in diverse ways.

 Another development in Europe that should engage the attention of African businesses is the impending change of political leadership in Germany.
 African countries like Rwanda and Ghana which have seen a surge in German investment in recent years, ought to focus some attention on the impact of the exit of Angela Merkel (as Chancellor in 2019), on Germany’s Africa policy.

 Power and Free Zones